epitome-mvc/Epitome/README.md

 =============

 Epitome is largely undocumented with a lot of inline comments added to help you read the source code better.
-A Groc generated _'Documentation'_ is available here: [http://dimitarchristoff.github.com/Epitome/](http://dimitarchristoff.github.com/Epitome/)
+A [Groc](http://nevir.github.com/groc/)-generated _'Documentation'_ is available here: [http://dimitarchristoff.github.com/Epitome/](http://dimitarchristoff.github.com/Epitome/)

 A default `.groc.json` file is added so you can just run `groc` in the root to freshen.